P.E.I. fishermen surrounded by 'thousands' of jellyfish | CBC News

 "Some people see jellyfish as a total nuisance and large jellyfish aggregations as an unequivocally bad thing," he said.
 "Other people see jellyfish as these amazing, beautiful animals and just want to take photos of them all day."

-They can impact the ecosystem in many ways too.
+They can impact the ecosystem in many ways, too.
 On one hand, they're prey for sea turtles.
 On the other, they compete with fish for food.

 There's a scientific debate about whether jellyfish are increasing globally or not.— Nick Record, Bigelow Laboratory for Ocean Sciences

-"People have tried to get fish stocks to rebound but because the [jellyfish] are eating the same food that the fish would be eating, it makes it more difficult for fish stocks to come back," said Record.
+"People have tried to get fish stocks to rebound, but because the [jellyfish] are eating the same food that the fish would be eating, it makes it more difficult for fish stocks to come back," said Record.

 But unlike other living organisms, the jellyfish can survive and thrive in stressed environments with little oxygen and depleted ecosystems.